 Our range of daily planners contain space for both your to-dos and notes and a section for tracking your self-care.
-Writing in it daily will help you stay on top of all your to-dos, goals, and notes while making sure you take care of yourself.
+Choose your favourite, and write in it daily to stay on top of all your to-dos, goals, and notes while making sure you take care of yourself.

-Now, how do you make sure your daily planner is motivating, inspiring, and fresh every single day?
+So, how do you make sure your daily planner is motivating, inspiring, and fresh every single day?
 Your daily planner should include the most important information, but you can also use it to log a whole host of other things.
 In fact, the possibilities are endless.

 You can print this out and stick it in your planner so that when you open it, you’ve got a reminder to keep going and smash your goals.

 Of course, the Getting Stuff Done planner allows you to start the day off with a quote of the day, which you should if you want to set the tone for the day.

 2. Add self-care rituals

 Setting your intentions for the day and making a list of the things you’d like to do for yourself will remind you to take time out for yourself.

 3. Create your own system

 Maybe you’ve found that you need a system to get stuff done.
 Draw out a table or use checkboxes to make sure you’re only focusing on the important things.

-You can then use the rest of the page to remind you of other things, add post-it notes for reminders, and have a system that works for you.
-If you struggle to stay productive, try a few different to-do list techniques and use the Getting Stuff Done to execute them.
+Therefore, you can use the rest of the page to remind you of other things, add post-it notes for reminders, and have a system that works for you.
+If you struggle to stay productive, try a few different to-do list techniques and use your daily planner to execute them.